CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-linux.md

 ## Building

-Development happens on the unified [Gerrit monorepo](https://gerrit.collaboraoffice.com/online): all the source code lives in one repository, with the former LibreOffice core under `engine/`.
+Development happens on the unified [Gerrit monorepo](https://gerrit.collaboraoffice.com/online): all the source code lives in one repository, with the former Collabora Office core under `engine/`.
 Code review uses Gerrit, not GitHub pull requests; see the [first contribution guide](https://forum.collaboraonline.com/t/your-first-pull-request/41) for the full workflow.

 ### Clone the monorepo